Ring laser

-Generally however, any non reciprocity in the propagation between the two beams leads to a beat frequency.
+Generally however, any non-reciprocity in the propagation between the two beams leads to a beat frequency.

 Engineering applications

-There is a continuous transition between ring lasers for engineering application and ring lasers for research (see Ring Lasers for Research).
+There is a continuous transition between ring lasers for engineering application and ring lasers for research.
 Rings for engineering have begun to incorporate a vast variety of materials as well as new technology.
 Historically, the first extension was the use of fiber optics as wave guides, obviating the use of mirrors.
 However, even rings using the most advanced fiber working in its optimal wavelength range (e.g. SiO2 at 1.5 μm) have vastly higher losses than square rings with four high-quality mirrors.
 Therefore, fiber optic rings suffice only in high rotation rate applications.
 For example, fiber optic rings are now common in automobiles.

 A ring can be constructed with other optically active materials that are able to conduct a beam with low losses.
 One type of ring laser design is a single crystal design, where light reflects around inside the laser crystal so as to circulate in a ring.
 This is the "monolithic crystal" design, and such devices are known as "non-planar ring oscillators" (NPROs) or MISERs.
 There are also ring fiber lasers.
 Since typically the achievable quality factors are low, such rings cannot be used for research where quality factors above 1012 are sought and are achievable.